Keep your face always toward the sunshine and shadows will fall behind you, Walt Whitman

 Listen to them actively and empathetically.

 Provide them with active and positive feedback.
-For example, if your kids achieve good marks, you could say something like: “I’ve always believed that if you put in the work, results will come,” “You made it!
+For example, if your kids have achieved good marks, you could say something like: “I’ve always believed that if you put in the necessary work, results will come/you’re guaranteed to be successful!”
+“You made it!
 I am so proud of you.
-It proves that you are working very well.
+It proves that you are working very hard and making a lot of progress.
 Let’s celebrate it!”

-If you have a friend who has got over a troubled relationship: “I always knew that you should both be together.
+If you have a friend who has overcome a complicated situation in his relationship: “I always knew that you should both be together.
 Your love is so great and sincere that there is no obstacle that you cannot overcome.”
 If a friend has finally got the perfect job: “You really deserve it!
-You’re such a hard worker, fast learner, and able to work in a variety of settings.”
+You’re such a hard worker, fast learner, and able to work in a variety of settings and roles.”

 Normally, we focus and even bask in the negative side of things.
-Therefore, it makes a lot of sense to congratulate ourselves on our and their successes, celebrate them, offer our friends and family members our optimistic and positive view of things, and thank them for helping and supporting us.
+Therefore, it makes a lot of sense to congratulate ourselves on our own and our friends' successes, celebrate them, offer our friends and family members our optimistic and positive view of things, and thank them for helping and supporting us.